• Skip to main content

 The barbed wire prisoner cages above held multiple people who could only lie in the sand or sit stooped.
 They are one example of some of the cruelty we saw here.

-I saw things I wish I never had.
+I saw things I wish I had never seen.
 They serve as a stark reminder of the immense suffering endured by both the Vietnamese people and the soldiers caught in the conflict.
 Hopefully, they foster a deeper appreciation for peace and a desire for a better future.

 Reunification Palace (Independence Palace)